 - At this time the only regular and ongoing data set available to public transit on ridership is a count of total one way rides.
 This data does not differentiate whether a rider has a disability or not.
 MnDOT, in conjunction with DHS, will explore the data and data privacy issues surrounding identifying the ridership of a specific user group.
-Options that will be explored are: - o Requiring funders of specific clients to gather information on the means of travel for their clients. - o Identifying the legal and data privacy issues of having riders voluntarily provide information on their disability status as a means to gain population-specific information.
+Options that will be explored are: - Requiring funders of specific clients to gather information on the means of travel for their clients.